jimmyyhwu/ddsm-visual-primitives/deepminer/README.md

 # DeepMiner

-This code implements our proposed DeepMiner framework and applies it to the DDSM dataset.
+This code partially implements our proposed DeepMiner framework and applies it to the DDSM dataset.

 ## Usage